-The San Antonio River Authority (River Authority) strives to keep the San Antonio River , and for the communities of Bexar, Wilson, Karnes, and Goliad counties.
-There are many and it’s important for everyone to play an active role in protecting them for future generations.
+The San Antonio River Authority (River Authority) strives to keep the San Antonio River safe, clean, and enjoyable for the communities of Bexar, Wilson, Karnes, and Goliad counties.
+There are many threats facing our creeks and rivers and it’s important for everyone to play an active role in protecting them for future generations.

 The River Warriors are registered River Authority volunteers over the age of 15 who are inspired and energized by our work and want to support the health of the San Antonio River Basin by becoming ambassadors for the San Antonio River.